Hugomguima/Git-Aliases/README.md

 # Git-Aliases
-This is a public repository providing my prefered git aliases
+This is a public repository providing my preferred git aliases

 Updated git aliases on my local machine